 SPED 512 Psychology of Exceptionality 3 Credits

 This course provides opportunities for the study of school psychological issues associated with supporting students with exceptionalities.
 Philosophical, historical, and legal foundations of special education, and the characteristics of students with disabilities will be examined.
 Special education policy, legal foundations, and evaluation procedures are discussed.
 Current issues related to inclusive practice and intervention strategies are examined from a psychological and sociocultural perspective.
 An experience in the field will enable candidates to apply knowledge in a realistic classroom setting.
 This course, or its equivalent, will be the prerequisite for all other SPED courses.

 SPED 514 Positive Behavior Support 3 Credits

 This course is designed to provide extensive knowledge and practice in meeting the behavioral challenges of individuals.
-Students will receive instruction in a problem-solving approach to identify the possible function(s) of problem behavior and in the design of proactive, positive behavior intervention plans that emphasize the teaching of appropriate alternative skills.
+Candidates will receive instruction in a problem-solving approach to identify the possible function(s) of problem behavior and the design of proactive, positive behavior intervention plans that emphasize the teaching of appropriate alternative skills.
 An emphasis is placed upon behavior change strategies, which intervene on antecedent events, teach appropriate alternative skills, and provide supports in the natural environment.
 Multicomponent interventions also are designed to include the interest and preferences of the target student.
 Legal and ethical considerations are considered.
-An experience in the field will enable students to apply knowledge in a realistic classroom setting.
+An experience in the field will enable candidates to apply knowledge in a realistic classroom setting.